MartinN11/2020-ws_domn/slides.md

 ### 3. Responsibilities of Owners

-* One should organize responsibilities in companies by ownership -> not by functions
+* Organize responsibilities in companies by ownership
-* Ownership must be decided, established and removed by top level managers of a business
+* Ownership must be decided, established and removed by top level managers
-* Only owner chooses how to use and change an object
+* Owner chooses how to use and change an object
-* Has full responsibility about object maintanance and development
+* Full responsibility about object maintanance and development

 ---

 ### 3. Responsibilities of Owners

-* Can make use of other owners' products and ressources for his purposes
+* Make use of other owners' products and ressources for his purposes
 * Gets financial aid for object management
-* Passes on ownership
+* Pass on ownership
-* Can lend porperties to others and give modifications rights
+* Give modifications rights
 * Owners are supported by their teams

 ---